Quarter- and half-filled quantum Hall states and their topological orders revealed by daughter states in bilayer graphene

-Attractive interactions at half filling are detrimental to FQH states of the Jain sequence $\nu=\frac{n}{2n+1}$.
-At these fillings, the CF charge $q_\text{CF}$ is non-zero.
-Consequently, these CFs are sensitive to magnetic fields, and the CF metal exhibits Shubnikov--de Haas (SdH) oscillations, which manifest as incompressible Jain states\cite{Jain_Incompressible_1989}.
-When a pairing gap forms on the composite Fermi surface, the SdH oscillations are suppressed, and even lower-order Jain states vanish around half-filled plateaus\cite{Willett_observation_1987}.
-A compromise between pairing and adjusting to the magnetic field takes the form of `daughter' states, first proposed by Levin and Halperin\cite{Levin_Collective_2009}.
-In these states, paired CFs enter bosonic quantum Hall states instead of condensing, resulting in FQH states at distinct filling factors determined by the pairing channel\cite{Yutushui_daughters_2024, Zheltonozhskii_daughters_2024}.
-The unique parent--daughter correspondence enables the identification of topological orders at half filling through straightforward bulk transport measurements.
+Attractive interactions at half filling are detrimental to FQH states of the Jain sequence at $\nu=\frac{n}{2n\pm1}$.\cite{singh_Topological_2024} At these fillings, the CF charge $q_\text{CF}$ is non-zero.
+Consequently, these CFs are sensitive to magnetic fields, and the CF metal exhibits Shubnikov--de Haas (SdH) oscillations, which manifest as incompressible Jain states.\cite{Jain_Incompressible_1989} When a pairing gap forms on the composite Fermi surface, the SdH oscillations are suppressed, and even lower-order Jain states vanish around half-filled plateaus.\cite{Willett_observation_1987, singh_Topological_2024} A compromise between pairing and adjusting to the magnetic field takes the form of `daughter' states, first proposed by Levin and Halperin.\cite{Levin_Collective_2009} In these states, paired CFs enter bosonic quantum Hall states instead of condensing, resulting in FQH states at distinct filling factors determined by the pairing channel.\cite{Yutushui_daughters_2024, Zheltonozhskii_daughters_2024} This unique parent--daughter correspondence may shed light on the topological order at half filling and was used to identify states in bilayer graphene (BLG)\cite{Huang_Valley_2022, Assouline_energy_gap_2024} and GaAs.\cite{Kumar.2010.Nonconventional, singh_Topological_2024} However, this approach warrants confirmation through direct observations at half filling, such as via thermal conductance measurements.